 Hickory Wood Taste

 Hickory tastes like bacon.
-It has savory, hearty, with a bacony touch to it.
+It has a savory, hearty flavor with a hint of bacon.
 The hickory flavor goes well with pork.

 Hickory is classified as a medium smokey wood with a characteristic salty and bacon-based flavor.
 It works well with fruity woods like cherry and apple.
 The smoke of Hickory smoke is considered well balanced and, therefore, is versatile and a popular option.